Assessing and Improving Health Care Quality

 - Describe the main methods of quality improvement.

-Terms for adverse outcomes
+Terms relating to adverse outcomes

-From the outset, three concepts should be distinguished:
+Three concepts should be distinguished:

 - Adverse outcome: an unsatisfactory outcome that arises as part of the natural course of the disease, for instance, a gastrointestinal bleed due to a stress ulcer in a patient with pneumonia.